How to write a narrative essay

 When you narrate an essay about speaking a new language and its challenges, you may write an unexpected incident on the way.
 For example:

-Also, it is important to create a connection between past and present.
+It is also important to create a connection between past and present.
 Instead of just telling your past experience, you need to connect your past experiences with present lessons.
 You need to create a bridge between your past and present by storytelling.

 Your story needs to trigger the emotions and senses of your reader.
 You aren’t just answering 5Ws (why, where, when, who, what).